magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/mysql-and-elasticsearch-show-different-results.md

 ## Patch

 The patches are attached to this article.
-To download a patch, scroll down to the end of the article and click the required file name, or click one the following links:
+To download a patch, scroll down to the end of the article and click the required file name, or click on the following links:

  [Download MDVA-12312\_EE\_2.2.3\_COMPOSER\_v1.patch](assets/MDVA-12312_EE_2.2.3_COMPOSER_v1.patch.zip)